nwihardjo/COMP3111/README.md

+Proving programs and specifications are correct through assertions.

+**Cleanroom Process** combine the Statistical Quality Assurance and assertion method.

+### Achieving Project, Process, and People Quality

-**Software Configuration Management (SCM)** manages, controls, and monitors changes to life cycle artifacts.
+**Software Configuration Management (SCM)** manages, controls, and monitors changes to life cycle artifacts to achieve project quality.

-**ISO**:
+**ISO** helpsthe assessment of an organisation's software development **process**:

-- ISO 9000: specifies actions to be taken when quality goals and constraints specified
+- ISO 9000: specifies **actions to be taken** when quality goals and constraints specified
-- ISO 9001: requires organisation to have documented quality system, which defines and documents the organisation's quality process
+- ISO 9001: requires organisation to have **documented** quality system, which defines and documents the organisation's quality process
-- ISO 9000-3: specifies generic procedures that should be in place to have a quality process.
+- ISO 9000-3: specifies **generic procedures** that should be in place to have a quality process.
 Intended to help client assess the process management capabilities of an organisation.

-**SEI Process Capability Maturity Model (SEI-CMM)** is intended to help organisation assess and improve the development process.
+**SEI Process Capability Maturity Model (SEI-CMM)** is intended to help organisation assess and improve the development **process**.
 Can be a measure of people quality too, known as **PCMM**.

 - Level 1: **Initial** process (ad hoc): no formal procedures, no project plans, etc
 - Level 2: **Repeatable** process (intuitive): focus on management, basic project controls